lynchsft/HoneyBee/README.md

 ---
 ## Introduction

-HoneyBee is a Swift library to increase the expressiveness of asynchronous and concurrent programming.
+HoneyBee is a Swift promises library to increase the expressiveness of asynchronous and concurrent programming.
 HoneyBee design follows a few principles:

 - __Show Me.__ Concurrent code should _look_ like the structure that it implements (see Examples below)
 - __Bring Your Own Code.__ HoneyBee works with your asynchronous and synchronous functions, as they are today, with no modifications.
 (Usually.)